duncangrubbs/codeforacause/README.md

 Build an application that enhances or improves the management of this crisis or future instances.

 ## App Description
-The COVID Daily Dashboard is a web application that provides a daily digest of COVID numbers, news, and science, allowing the user to filter what they see to some degree.
+The COVID-19 Daily Dashboard is a web application that provides a daily digest of COVID-19 numbers, news, and science, allowing the user to filter what they see to some degree.
 There are three settings each with a different degree of data being shown.
 When the user selects a setting, it is cached so that when they return to the website, they won't be shown any data or news they were not expecting.

 ## Principles
 The app is built around three governing principles: